krzysztofradomski/compadre/readme.md

 npm run demo
 ```
 ### Tests
-The code coverage is quite low, you can contribute by a making a pr!
+A good spot you can contribute to by a making your first pr!
 ```javascript
 npm run test
 ```